In simple words, Amazon Redshift or AWS Redshift is a Cloud based Data Warehouse service by Amazon Web Services (AWS).

 The benefits of Cloud Computing are immense; however, for the sake of simplicity let’s just say it saves you a lot of money and heartburn.

-The Redshift Database is built upon PostgreSQL.
-A PostgreSQL database is a highly robust open-sourced Object-Relational database.
+PostgreSQL, if you are not familiar, is a highly robust open-sourced Object-Relational database.
 It is popular with large companies like Apple, Instagram, Reddit, Skype and Twitch.
 That’s just naming a few.

 Why do you think SQL executions against these tables are faster?